 Annesley, Thomas M. "Show Your Cards: The Results Section and the Poker Game."
-Clinical Chemistry 56 (July 2010): 1066-1070.
+Clinical Chemistry 56 (July 2010): 1066-1070; Ballenger, Bruce P. The Curious Researcher: A Guide to Writing Research Papers.
+9th edition.
+Boston, MA: Pearson, 2018.

-Avoid providing data that is not critical to answering the research question.
-The background information you described in the introduction section should provide the reader with any additional context or explanation needed to understand the results.
-A good strategy is to always re-read the background section of your paper after you have written up your results to ensure that the reader has enough context to understand the results [and, later, how you interpreted the results in the discussion section of your paper that follows].
+Ensure there is enough background information and context.
+The results section should not include extensive background or contextual information.
+Any additional context or explanation needed to understand the results should be described in the introduction section.
+A good strategy is to always re-read the introduction part of your paper after you have written your results to ensure that the reader has enough context and background information to understand what you have discovered.

 Bavdekar, Sandeep B. and Sneha Chandak.
 "Results: Unraveling the Findings."
 Journal of the Association of Physicians of India 63 (September 2015): 44-46; Brett, Paul.
 "A Genre Analysis of the Results Section of Sociology Articles."
 English for Specific Speakers 13 (1994): 47-59; Go to English for Specific Purposes on ScienceDirect;Burton, Neil et al. Doing Your Education Research Project.
 Los Angeles, CA: SAGE, 2008; Results.
 The Structure, Format, Content, and Style of a Journal-Style Scientific Paper.
 Department of Biology.
 Bates College; Kretchmer, Paul.
 Twelve Steps to Writing an Effective Results Section.
 San Francisco Edit; "Reporting Findings."
 In Making Sense of Social Research Malcolm Williams, editor.
 (London;: SAGE Publications, 2003) pp. 188-207.